equk/equk-gatsby/content/pages/about.md

 I started learning linux with Slackware, then went on to Gentoo (stage 1 install) & then moved on to using Archlinux.

 The main servers I work on are based on Debian, Ubuntu and freebsd.<br />
-I use Alpinelinux for development & testing (qemu + docker).
+I use Alpinelinux for development & testing (qemu + podman).

 I also have a number of <a href="/projects">projects</a> based on Windows & Mac OS.<br />
 _(including <a href="/tag/powershell">powershell</a> scripts which can be deployed across domains using Group Policies)_